10 v24 -- recommendations

 Games

-Lincity: Simcity-like game giving the option to create a sustainable city as a win condition; for gamers, those who want to practice sustainability (I played the older version, i.e. not Lincity-NG)
+Lincity: Simcity-like game giving the option to create a sustainable city as a win condition; for those who want to practice sustainability (I played the older version, i.e. not Lincity-NG)

-Civilization (I played Freeciv, Linux clone): a game of building civilizations and going through civilizational history; for gamers, those who want to internalize that image/narrative
+Civilization (I played Freeciv, Linux clone): a game of building civilizations and going through civilizational history; for those who want to internalize that image/narrative

 Writing